scottvr/wadzilla/README.md

 See the output from --help for more usage info.

-Note that Wadzilla is still in embryonic stage amd under active development.
-Of its committed to main, then it should be functional, just note that it may change minute to minute for as long as I still have interest in working on it.  after larger milestone changes, I am tagging releases though so you can always use of those commits for stable reproducable resukts across different machines and whatnot.
+Note that Wadzilla is still in embryonic stage and under active development.
+If  it is committed to main, then it should be functional, just note that it may change minute to minute for as long as I still have interest in working on it.  after larger milestone changes, I am tagging releases though so you can always use of those commits for stable reproducable resukts across different machines and whatnot.

 ## Dependencies